bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 #### **Step 2.5**

-Assume that the maximum number of occurrences of any 3-mer in the actual genome is 4.
+Assume that the maximum number of occurrences of any 3-mer in the actual genome is **five**.
 Using your graph from Step 2.4,  write one possible genome sequence that would produce these reads.
 Record your answer in your `README.md`.

 #### **Step 2.6**